The dE error in Samsung washing machines means that there is a problem with closing the door. For some reason, a user can’t block it.

 In general, the best advice is to contact an experienced master who specializes in electronics.
 There are very few chances that you will find the reason and professionally remove the fault yourself.
 In the best case, you will waste a lot of time and nerves.
 In the worst situation, you will have to buy the new control module and deal with its programming.
 So, avoid thoughtless actions.

 In conclusion, note that the Ed, De, De1, De2 or Dc, Dc1, Dc2 errors in Samsung washers are not as simple as they might seem.
-Sometimes even experienced masters face the problems in identification of these faults.
+Sometimes even experienced masters face the problems in the identification of these faults.